 * I consider Colin Mochrie one of the funniest men alive.
 I would have had his babies.
 On the other hand, I also adore Russell Peters but I'd never marry him.

-Half of my list is Italian songs from the 60s, 70s and 80s (and some from the 30s-to-50s too): if you are Italian you know what I mean, if you aren't you don't and likely won't get it.
+- Italian songwriters from the 70s and 80s (if you are Italian you'll know what I mean, if you aren't you won't)

 E) FOOD.
 Yes, please.